My “Blind Faith” limited edition Bronze Sculpture is born:

 After you decided on the sculpture you want to make, you build a wire armature that works like a little skeleton to support your figure.

-From here I used plasticine, which is a mix of clay and wax, and lovely to work with, to form the little figure around the armature.
+From here I used Plasticine, which is a mix of clay and wax, and lovely to work with, to form the little figure around the armature.

 I dropped the sculpture off at the artist, Cobus Haupt who did the casting of the figure for me.

-It felt a little like taking your baby to a daycare centrum for the first time.
+It felt a little like taking your baby to a daycare center for the first time.
 But as Cobus was recommended to me as someone who is very capable, I knew the sculpture was in good hands.

 From here the hard work starts, but now I am not part of the process anymore.

-A Peek into the process
+A Peek into the process of Bronze Casting

 Here are links to two YouTube videos showing the process of making a bronze sculpture from beginning to end attached for those of you who are interested in the process.